Imran Khan Slates Promotion of the Pakistani army chief - ExBulletin

 Imran Khan Slates Promotion of the Pakistani army chief

-In an article on X, he also said that Pakistan was currently governed by the “Jungle Act,” reports the Indian broadcaster NDTV.
+In an article on X, he also said that Pakistan was currently governed by “the jungle law”, reports from the Indian diffuser NDTV.

 Imprisoned since August 2023, Khan rejected rumors of a continuous agreement between him and the army, saying: “No agreement has taken place, and no dialogue is in progress.”